Pixel Motion Diffusion is What We Need for Robot Control: Related Work

-Pixel-related representations are also found useful in robot manipulation.
+Pixel trajectories are also found useful when presented in different modalities like image or text.
 GENIMA~\citep{Shridhar2024GenerativeIA} fine-tunes a diffusion model to inpaint markers on visual observations, which could be decoded into robot actions.
 LLaRA~\citep{Li2024LLaRASR} presents the robot action in text-based image pixel coordinates and formats the robot policy into a conversation style to benefit from a pretrained large VLM.
 This enables an efficient transfer from a general VLM into VLA.
-Similarly, RoboPoint~\citep{yuan2024robopoint}, LLARVA~\citep{niu2024llarva}, TraceVLA~\citep{zheng2024tracevla} and Magma~\citep{yang2025magma} all take advantage of different kinds of image coordinate-based representations.
+Similarly, RoboPoint~\citep{yuan2024robopoint}, LLARVA~\citep{niu2024llarva}, TraceVLA~\citep{zheng2024tracevla}, Magma~\citep{yang2025magma} and HAMSTER~\citep{li2025hamster} all take advantage of different kinds of textual pixel trajectories.

+Unlike these methods that depend on sparse pixel trajectories and often depend on additional components such as object detectors, point selection mechanisms, our framework predicts high-resolution dense pixel motion during action generation using a latent diffusion model pretrained on general images.

+\bhdr{Future RGB Frame Prediction for Robot Control:} Recent work has increasingly treated powerful generative video and image models as world models or planners for robot manipulation.
+SuSIE~\citep{Black2023ZeroShotRM} finetunes an image-editing diffusion model to generate subgoal images from current observations and commands, then realizes it, enabling strong zero-shot generalization.
+UniPi~\citep{du2023unipi} uses a video-diffusion model to plan future frames from language goals and then iinfers actions via inverse dynamics.
+VidMan~\citep{wen2024vidman} pretrains a video-diffusion model on large-scale human data and then adapts it into an inverse-dynamics action model.
+VPP~\citep{Hu2024VideoPP} employs a video diffusion model to extract predictive feature embeddings, which subsequently condition a downstream action policy.